-Please join us as we welcome Benjamin Runkle, author of Generals in the Making, to discuss the resilient career of General George C. Marshall.
+Benjamin Runkle, author of Generals in the Making, discusses the resilient career of General George C. Marshall.

 A part of the George C. Marshall Legacy Series